Bridgeview, Illinois: Sports

 Bridgeview was the home of the Chicago Fire professional Major League Soccer team between 2006 and 2019, whose stadium was funded and operated by the village.
-SeatGeek Stadium is also home of the NISA's team, Chicago House AC, the Fire Reserves, Bridgeview Fire Premier,the Chicago Red Stars of the National Women's Soccer League and the Chicago Hounds of Major League Rugby.
+SeatGeek Stadium is also home of the NISA's team, Chicago House AC, the Fire Reserves, the Chicago Red Stars of the National Women's Soccer League and the Chicago Hounds of Major League Rugby.
 Toyota Park hosted the 2006 Major League Soccer All-Star Game, and continues to be a premier venue for important concerts.
 The village has developed a plan to have a mixed commercial and residential zone near the stadium to give the town a commercial and residential hub near the stadium.
 Development has not yet been approved.

 Government

-Bridgeview is in Illinois's 3rd congressional district.
+Bridgeview is in Illinois's 6th congressional district.

 Education

 Public elementary school districts serving Bridgeview include: